Sciura

-A Sciura is an elderly lady from the city center of Milan, who is essentially rich, elegantly dressed and often easily recognizable by her selfish and careless attitude.
+A Sciura is an elderly lady from the city center of Milan, who is essentially rich, elegantly dressed and often easily recognizable by her careless attitude.

 Language-wise, ‘Sciura’ (pronounced /ˈʃuːra/) is the feminine form of ‘Sciur’, which is the Lombard word for ‘Mister’.
 Although the word in itself can be literally translated as ‘lady’ or ‘Mrs.’, the actual semantic of the term has evolved to a much broader meaning within the context of the city and its hinterland, especially when used as a common noun and not as an honorific.

 Characteristic features

 In an objective attempt to define her typical aesthetic traits, the 'Sciura' is elegant and refined in her own way, but with an attitude; she is elderly, wealthy and usually living downtown, where she either wears timeless high fashion designed clothing or outdated and just as expensive fancy clothes, which often include furs and pearl necklaces, along with permed hair.
-The 'Sciura' is often to be to be seen in the high-end areas of Milan, strolling the streets, going to the theatre, shopping, or simply having an espresso.
+The 'Sciura' is often to be seen in the high-end areas of Milan, strolling the streets, going to the theatre, shopping, or simply having an espresso.